 Going through day to day life as a black person can get pretty discouraging.
 I have to deal with the fact that as a black woman, no one wants to date me.
 I’m not sure how we’re going to dismantle the school-to-prison pipeline.
 I’m worried about how black people are going to start accessing the behavioral health services we so desperately need.
 It’s nice to just take a moment and remind myself that everything about being black is not all doom and gloom and shootings and incarceration.
 We made chitlins.
 We can keep going.
 We can persevere.
 Jews eat the bitter herbs on the Seder plate and remember the suffering that their ancestors endured without giving up.
 As we let fatty pieces of pig dissolve in our mouths, black people can remember that our ancestors, amidst their suffering, turned intestines into something cherished and exquisite.
 That’s beautiful to me.

 Also, if all else fails, we still have hip-hop.
-Guys, mass incarceration be damned, we can claim the most popular music genre. #Winning!
+Guys, we can claim the most popular music genre. #Winning!